uZer/.minimics/README.md

     git clone https://github.com/uZer/.minimics.git ~/.minimics
     ~/.minimics/setup.sh

-A backup of your old configuration files is automaticly made in your minimics folder.
+A backup of your old configuration files is automatically made in your minimics folder.

 A silent install is possible, you just need to edit the default variables in the